Teradata Data Loss Protection: Transient Journal, Fallback, RAID 1, and Clique

 The transient journal safeguards your data solely from transaction failures.
 However, in the event of an AMP failure, your data may become inaccessible until the AMP is restored.
 The fallback protection strategy was introduced to guarantee the accessibility of data in such circumstances.

-Each row is stored twice for fallback protection, with a secondary hash map designating each row as an AMP and preserving a duplicate.
-Tables with fallback protection necessitate double the space.
+Each row is stored twice for fallback protection, with a secondary hash map designating a fallback AMP for each row and preserving a duplicate.
+Tables with fallback protection require double the space.

 Fallback protection allows for data accessibility in the event of an AMP failure because the auxiliary AMP will perform its tasks until the failed AMP is restored.